beechfuzz/e2guardian-docker/README.md

 ### What Is This?
 An [E2Guardian](https://github.com/e2guardian/e2guardian) Docker container with SSL MITM enabled by default; a secondary proxy is not required.
 This container is based on Alpine v3.8, which is how I keep the image so small.

+My goal for this container is to provide a quick and easy way to set up conte

 **CURRENT VERSION:  v5.3.3**

 ### What Is E2Guardian?